gogoneriel/nerite/README.md

 When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism distributes the remaining collateral and debt of the liquidated Trove, to all active Troves in the system, in proportion to their collateral.

-Redistribution is performed in a gas-efficient O(1) manner - that is, rather than updating the `coll` and `debt` properties on every Trove (prohbitive due to gas costs),  global tracker sums `L_Coll` and `L_boldDebt` are updated, and each Trove records snapshots of these at every touch.
+Redistribution is performed in a gas-efficient O(1) manner - that is, rather than updating the `coll` and `debt` properties on every Trove (prohbitive due to gas costs),  global tracker sums `L_Coll` and `L_usdnDebt` are updated, and each Trove records snapshots of these at every touch.
 A Trove’s pending redistribution gains are calculated using these trackers, and are incorporated in `TroveManager.getEntireDebtAndColl`.

 When a borrower touches their Trove, redistribution gains are applied - i.e. added to their recorded `coll` and `debt` - and its tracker snapshots are updated.